Love God. Love Others.

 7th and 8th graders: SHIFT_jrhi is Your LGLO Community!

 LGLO = Love God, Love Others.
 SHIFT_jrhi is a place where middle school students from all corners of Spokane have a ridiculous amount of fun, grow in their faith, and live out justice in our world in the name of Jesus Christ.
-During the school year, SHIFT_jrhi meets on Tuesday evenings (7-9pm, FPC north entrance...
-2015 kickoff is 9/22!) and Sunday mornings (10-11am, Westminister Room downstairs...
-2015 kickoff is 9/20!).
+During the school year, SHIFT_jrhi meets most Tuesday evenings (7-9pm, FPC north entrance) and most Sunday mornings (10-11am, Westminister Room downstairs).
 In the summer, you'll find us having a blast playing and serving here in Spokane, on our Urban Plunge mission trip to the San Francisco Bay Area, or out at beautiful Camp Spalding.
 If you're a 7th or 8th grader, SHIFT_jrhi is the place for you and your friends, whether your family is involved in our church or not.
 Whatever the season, be sure to grab our quarterly events calendar, put it on your fridge, and join the adventure.

 Our ministry is relational in nature.
 Shift is about meeting students where they are in a highly transitional period of life, and building relationships that allow students to explore a life with Christ.
 It is sharing life together: the ups, the downs... all of it.
 Our leaders are not just volunteers who show up for a weekly event.
 They truly invest in students' lives as mentors who seek to live out the gospel alongside students.